 |Student-run film society||x|

 Students learn from the best at The College of Idaho.
-Faculty members include four who have been named Idaho Professor of the Year by the Carnegie Foundation for the Advancement of Teaching, as well as Boise’s first Post Laureate and current Idaho Writer-in-Residence.
-C of I professors challenge students to test new ways of thinking in a collaborative learning environment where the average class has only 13 students.
+Faculty members include four who have been named Idaho Professor of the Year by the Carnegie Foundation for the Advancement of Teaching, and one remains the current Idaho Writer-in-Residence.
+C of I professors challenge students to test new ways of thinking in a collaborative learning environment where the average class size is 13 students.

 The College of Idaho provides personalized learning opportunities throughout the undergraduate experience.
-Students studying chemistry and biology collaborate with C of I faculty on several biomedical research projects funded by the National Institutes of Health—from studying the impact of heavy metal toxins on human bone health to compounds in sagebrush that could have health benefits.
+Students studying chemistry and biology collaborate with C of I faculty on several biomedical research projects funded by the National Institutes of Health every year.
 The College’s Harold M. Tucker Herbarium and Orma J. Smith Museum of Natural History offer additional opportunities for students to conduct field research with faculty members.

 Music students benefit from the C of I’s relationship with the renowned Boise Philharmonic Orchestra.
 Members of The College of Idaho Langroise Trio—comprised of the Boise Philharmonic’s principal violinist, violist and cellist—offer coaching sessions and weekly master classes for C of I students.
 Boise Philharmonic internships also are available, giving students an opportunity to perform with a professional metropolitan-level orchestra.

-The C of I’s First Year Experience Program introduces new students to the intellectual challenges, personal growth and self-discovery they will experience at the College, as well as provides tools to succeed academically and socially.
-Every student meets with an academic advisor at the beginning of freshman year to begin charting their academic course, and is paired with a peer mentor who provides programming on skills such as time management and effective study techniques.
-The First Year Theme and Book model intellectual engagement and help develop a sense of community among first-year students by featuring guest speakers, films, debates, theatrical productions and other programming throughout the year.
+The C of I’s First Year Experience Program introduces new students to the intellectual challenges, personal growth, and self-discovery they will experience at the College.
+It also provides tools to help students succeed academically and socially.
+Every student meets with an academic advisor at the beginning of freshman year to begin charting their academic course, and also is paired with a peer mentor.
+The First Year Theme and Book help develop a sense of community among first-year students by featuring guest speakers, films, debates, theatrical productions, and other programming.

 |English (including composition)||X|